-CRS has implemented several strategies to effectively address the issues of discriminatory practices based on race, color, or national origin, and work with communities to help prevent and respond to violent hate crimes on the basis of actual or perceived gender, gender identity, sexual orientation, religion, or disability.
-CRS conducts training with federal, state, and local law enforcement to share best practices for successful interactions between law enforcement officials and community members.
-In FY 2020, CRS modified three in-person training programs and its Hate Crimes Forum structure for virtual delivery during the COVID-19 pandemic.
-CRS also updated its guides for planning and conducting Dialogue on Race, City/School Problem Identification and Resolution of Issues Together (City/School SPIRIT) facilitated dialogue sessions and developed a new guide for its Strengthening Police and Community Partnerships program.
+CRS has implemented several strategies to effectively address the issues of discriminatory practices based on race, color, or national origin; support communities working to address sources of systemic inequality, including in the criminal justice system; and work with communities to help prevent and respond to bias incidents and violent hate crimes based on actual or perceived gender, gender identity, sexual orientation, religion, or disability.
+CRS conducts training with Federal, State, and local law enforcement to share best practices for successful interactions between law enforcement officials and community members.

+In FY 2020, CRS modified three in-person training programs and its Hate Crimes Forum structure for virtual delivery, which is still being used today.
+CRS also updated its guides for planning and conducting Dialogue on Race and City/School Problem Identification and Resolution of Issues Together (City/School SPIRIT) facilitated dialogue sessions, developed a new guide for its Strengthening Police and Community Partnerships (SPCP) program, and developed and piloted a one-day Facilitating Meetings Around Community Conflict (FMACC) training.